tsubaric/MDB_HW3_Subaric/README.md

             with connection.cursor() as cursor:
                 city_name = input("Enter the city name to delete: ")

-                # Check if the city exists before deleting
                 cursor.execute(
                     "SELECT name FROM homework.cities WHERE name = %s", (city_name,)